gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

 nature of public-key cryptography also means that this provides the Bot instance a way to identify itself without needing an issued certificate.

-However:

-- Does switching to key reuse reduce security?
-- Is a fingerprint a user understandable identifier?
-- Key rotation resets the identity of a Bot instance.

 To mitigate the risk of pre-image attacks, SHA256 will be used to determine the fingerprint of the public key.
 In addition, the full public key should be recorded and verified against when authenticating a Bot instance action.

+It should be noted that with this technique, rotating the keypair of a `tbot` instance would reset the identity of that instance.
+Rotation of this keypair would be unusual and this side effect seems expected.

 ##### Alternative: UUID Certificate Attribute